what is a notary public what is a notary public

 The concept of a notary public dates back to ancient Rome.
 Roman notaries, or “notarii,” recorded public proceedings, transcribed speeches, and created official documents.
 As scribes, they documented important transactions and held significant legal authority.

 During the Middle Ages, notaries gained prominence in Europe.
-The Catholic Church, requiring precise documentation for ecclesiastical matters, expanded their role.
+The Catholic Church, requiring precise documentation for ecclesiastical matters, expanded its role.
 These notaries prepared wills, contracts, and other critical documents, ensuring legal conformity.

 In the 14th century, notaries began to operate independently from religious institutions.
 They retained their vital role in legal transactions, facilitated commercial operations, and authenticated cross-border documents.